farhi/idl2matlab/README.md

 	 you wish to use idl2matlab.
 It may be added to your environment scripts.
 	 Executable is then located in ~/bin

+GCC >= 4 installs a stack protector which leads to a stack overflow error.
+Add the '-fno-stack-protector' and remove the optimization '-O2' to the CFLAGS variable in the Makefile.

 WINDOWS INSTALLATION:
 ---------------------
 Requirements: Windows system, C compiler, administrator permissions.